opentripplanner/OpenTripPlanner/doc-templates/GraphQL-Tutorial.md

 side panel.

-Now would be a good time to explore the auto-complete capabilities of the tool by moving the cursor in the query panel and hitting Ctrl-Space to open see what other query parameters are possible.
+Now would be a good time to explore the auto-complete capabilities of the tool by moving the cursor into the query panel and hitting Ctrl-Space to see what other query parameters are possible.

 ![GraphiQL](images/graphiql-autocomplete.png)